10 Awesome Father's Day DIY Gifts (That Aren't For Kids)

 1. Wood Cutting Board

-Even if your dad would hate receiving a DIY cutting board, please look at how incredibly cheap and easy this tutorial is.
+Even if your dad would hate receiving a DIY cutting board, please look at how incredibly easy this tutorial is.
 You could even use some of the techniques we taught in our hand-carved sign DIY or our wood-burning tutorial to personalize the cutting board even more!

 2. Homemade Shaving Oil or Shaving Cream